 With health on all of our minds, here are some safety measures that we will have in place for our summer camps.
 We want you to be confident in our environment so that your students can continue to learn and grow!

-Class sizes will not exceed 10 campers with one teacher and one TA.
+Class sizes will not exceed 10 students with one teacher and one TA (where applicable).

-Each camp will have its own studio with a private bathroom, and we have multiple exterior doors so that we can utilize multiple entrances.
+Each class will have its own studio with a private bathroom, and we have multiple exterior doors so that we can utilize multiple entrances.

-We will greet the students at their cars for drop off and bring them to your vehicle in the carpool line.
-You will receive an e-mail the week before your camp with more details.
+We will greet the students at their cars for drop off and bring them to your vehicle in the carpool line for pick up.
+You will receive an e-mail the week before your class with more details.

 Family members will not be permitted in the lobby, the studio room, or to use the restrooms.